Do you have a need to generate emails with PDF attachments using the Power Automate (aka Microsoft Flow) workflow engine?

 I'd recommend using an online HTML editor such as jsbin.com to quickly compose the HTML document and view the edited HTML in real-time.
 It's much easier than editing it in Power Automate.

-3) Then add a ‘OneDrive – Create File' action to save the HTML to a file in OneDrive.
+3) Next, add a ‘OneDrive – Create File' action to save the HTML content to a file in OneDrive.
 You can name the file anything you'd like.
 The file content should come from the variable you created earlier.

 4) Add a ‘OneDrive – Convert File' action to convert your saved HTML file to PDF.
 Use the file Id from the previous step and select Target Type as ‘PDF'.